+ECON-201H

-ECON-201H 3 units Honors Principles of Macroeconomics LEC 48-54
+Honors Principles of Macroeconomics

-This course covers the basic theories, concepts, terminology, and uses of macroeconomics.
+This course covers the basic theories, concepts, terminologies, and uses of macroeconomics.
 Emphasis is placed on Classical and Keynesian theories, Federal Reserve System, and how institutions achieve domestic and international economic goals using monetary and fiscal policies.
 Concentrates on aggregate supply and demand, economic fluctuations, money and banking, national income and expenditure, employment, inflation, output, economic stability and growth.
 Other topics covered include international trade and finance, globalization and international impacts on economies.

-Prerequisite: Acceptance in the Honors Enrichment Program and MATH-096 or MATH-096B or MATH-094 (with a grade of C or better).
+Prerequisite: Acceptance in the Honors Enrichment Program and MATH-090 or MATH-090B

+(with a grade of C or better).

 - --AA/AS General Education: AA/AS B2

-- -- Transfers to both UC/CSU
+- --Transfers to both UC/CSU

 - --IGETC Area(s): 4B

 - --CSU Area(s): D2

 - --C-ID ECON 202